polar-app/polar-app/_docs/folders.md

 Regular tags are shown in the document to the right of the document title and hierarchical tags are shown in the left pane/sidebar.

+## Creating folders

+Folders are just tags that have a path.
+For example ```linux``` would be a regular tag.
+But '/tech/linux' would be a folder.

+A document can be stored in multiple folders just like a document can have multiple tags.

+## Filtering

 <img class="img-fluid img-shadow" src="https://i.imgur.com/IahYDAE.png">

 You can also select tags just on a specific folder for further filtering: